-Consequentialist systems: The various consequentialist schools are based on measuring the consequences of actions.
+Consequentialist systems (aka telological systems): The various consequentialist schools are based on measuring the consequences of actions.
 They all share some version of the maixm "the ends justify the means."
 The most popular schools of consequentialism are based on Jeremy Bentham's formulation of utilitarianism.
 His protege, John Stuart Mill, was probably the greatest writer on utilitarian principles ("Utilitarianism").